.300 Win Mag vs .308: Ballistics, Ammo Cost, Recoil And Others!

 Due to its extreme versatility, the cartridge finds usage in hunting, military units, long-range competitive shooting, and law enforcement departments.
 Most of its usage is in long-range hunting of big game.

-The 308 was created by Winchester in 1952, after which it become a popular round for big game hunting the world over.
+The .308 was created by Winchester in 1952, after which it become a popular round for big game hunting around the world.
 Soon after the production, the military adopted it and made a few modifications to it, giving birth to the 7.62×51 NATO round (which explain why they share a lot of similarities).

-Although the use of this round in military units didn’t last for long, it’s usage in the hunting world have never wavered from the day it was introduced to modern day.
+Although the use of this round in military units didn’t last for long, it’s usage in the hunting world has never wavered, from the day it was introduced to modern day.
 The cartridge delivers excellent range for most hunting applications with its casing and larger weight bullets.
 It is capable of delivering sufficient stopping power that will easily take down medium to large sized animals.

-Understandingtheballistics of the two rounds give us a better understanding of functionality of each of them as well as the most suitable applications for them.
+Understanding the ballistics of the two rounds gives us a better understanding of functionality of each of them, as well as the most suitable applications for them.

 We’ll further divide the ballistics into the following aspects for easy comprehension:

-If we compared the velocity of the two rounds, we’ll find that 300 travel at a higher velocity than .308 when shooting past 300 yards.
-Although the 300 rounds feature heavier bullets, the powder load associated with the cartridges easily compensates for any speed loss.
+If we compared the velocity of the two rounds, we’ll find that the .300 travels at a higher velocity than the .308 when shooting past 300 yards.
+Although the .300 rounds feature heavier bullets, the powder load associated with the cartridges easily compensates for any speed loss.

-Looking into .300 and .308, we found that they both exhibit a good trajectory when short over shorter distance of around 200 yards.
-Beyond this (up to 500 yards), we noted significant difference in the trajectory paths of the two rounds, with the 300 mag showing a flatter path than .308.
+Looking into the .300 and the .308, we found that they both exhibit a good trajectory when over shorter distances of around 200 yards.
+Beyond this (up to 500 yards), we noted significant difference in the trajectory paths of the two rounds, with the .300 mag showing a flatter path than the .308.

 (iii).
 Ballistic coefficient (BC)

 The BC gives you a clear picture of how streamlined your bullet is.
-A cartridge with bigger BCmeans it’s less susceptible to wind as well as other elements.
+A cartridge with a bigger BC means it’s less susceptible to wind as well as other elements.